elixir-circuits/circuits_uart/README.md

       "COM16" => %{description: "Arduino Uno",
         manufacturer: "Arduino LLC (www.arduino.cc)", product_id: 67, vendor_id: 9025}}

-Start up a UART GenServer:
+Start the UART GenServer:

     iex> {:ok, pid} = Nerves.UART.start_link
     {:ok, #PID<0.132.0>}

-Open up the serial port or UART that you want from the list above:
+The GenServer doesn't open a port automatically, so open up a serial port or UART now.
+See the results from your call to `Nerves.UART.enumerate/0` for what's available on your system.

     iex> Nerves.UART.open(pid, "COM14", speed: 115200, active: false)
     :ok